About the Powerhouse Cohort

 in partnership with

-Monthly self-study/challenges - these will vary in time but will be done on your own schedule.
-They may range from 30 minutes - 2 hours depending on how much time and effort you put into to reflection and learning.
+Five Monthly self-study/challenges - these will vary in time but will be done on your own schedule.
+They may range from 30 minutes - 1 hour depending on how much time and effort you put into to reflection and learning.

-Quarterly Power Plays - these are the live events at Nexus where the entire cohort gathers.
-They are 1.5 hours each (see key dates above for 2022 dates/times).
+Three Full Cohort Power Plays - these are the live events at Nexus where the entire cohort gathers.
+They are 1.5 hours each (October 18th, January 17th and April 17th)

 Who is a Board Candidate?